PolyArch/cs259/hws/hw2.md

 ## Overview

-Due: end of day Friday November 9th
+Due: end of day Sunday November 11th

 The goals of this homework are:
 1. Get experience creating a new SimObject in gem5